1 John

 The passage

 v1-2.
-John, along with the other apostles, saw, touched and heard the divine "life."
-This "life" is present in God's revelation, in his Word, and was operative long before the creation of the universe.
-This Word became flesh in the birth of Jesus.
-So, the divine "life" was present in Jesus and in him they saw, touched and heard it.
-All who hear the Word (the gospel) and believe it, similarly possess the divine life - "eternal life."
+John, along with the other apostles, saw, touched and heard the divine life.
+This life is present in God's revelation, in his Word, and became flesh in the birth of Jesus.
+So, the divine life was present in Jesus and the apostles saw, touched and heard it.
+The apostles were then tasked with communicating this life-giving Word so that others might similarly possess eternal life.

 v8.
-Second, the denial of our sinful nature.
-The truth is that a person who is in fellowship with God will recognize their sinfulness.
+Next, John argues that for a believer to live in fellowship with God and one another it is necessary to face the reality of sin, v8-10.
+John makes three points.
+First: a person who is in fellowship with God will recognize their sinfulness.
 When a person walks in the light their evil nature is exposed.
 A believer knows they are a sinner.

 v10.
-Third, the denial of sinful behavior.
-A person who is in fellowship with God sees wrongdoing as evil.
+Third: a person who is in fellowship with God sees sin for what it is.
 The light enables us to recognize immorality as immorality.

 The light shines in the darkness

 C.S.
 Lewis described God as the "Transcendental Interferer."
-Our passage for study tells us something about the Transcendental Interferer and we, his many friends.
+Our passage for study tells us something about our relationship with the Transcendental Interferer.

-Second, verses 5-10 identify three lies that must be rejected by his friends (v6, v8, v10).
-John tells us something of the quality of the Transcendental Interferer's person.
-He is "light", a radiance of perfection.
-It is because of this perfection that we cannot pretend to be in a relationship with Him while claiming that sin doesn't matter, or that we are free from sin, or even worse, that our evil behavior is not sinful.
+Fourth: verses 6-10 identify some lies that must be rejected by his friends.
+Given God's perfection, we cannot pretend to be in a relationship with Him while claiming that sin doesn't matter, or that we are free from sin, or even worse, that our evil behavior is not sinful.
 Sin does matter.

 Discussion